slu-it/webtester-core/documentation/chapters/getting-started.md

         String tweetMessage = "It is " + new Date();
         TwitterHome home = twitterLogin.login(username, password).tweet(tweetMessage);

-        Waits.waitSeconds(1); // AJAX actions take some time to be performed assertEquals(tweetMessage, home.getMessageOfLatestTweet());
+        Wait.exactly(1, TimeUnit.SECOND); // AJAX actions take some time to be performed assertEquals(tweetMessage, home.getMessageOfLatestTweet());

     }